 Lane Departure Warning and Lane Keep

 These are two separate systems but they share a common purpose – to keep you in your lane.
 If you are crossing the lines and leaving your lane, the lane departure system will sound a buzzing noise.
 Lane Keep, on the other hand, helps steer you back into your lane if you have drifted out.
-The system can be turned off if the lines on the road are faint.
-This can save the lives of tired drivers and those who suffer from something called driver’s hypnosis.
+This feature can save the lives of tired drivers and those who suffer from something called driver’s hypnosis.